 Most people don’t give a second thought when they use ice.
 But those real-life cases above reveal the potential harms of dirty ice to our health and even to the public health system.
 It’s a little-known fact that ice machines that produce the ice we drink could potentially be a home for all manner of harmful bacteria, viruses, mold, and other microorganisms.

 Ice should always be manufactured and handled with the same strict standards that we use to treat the rest of our food.
 Since more and more research has shown the importance of edible ice safety following numerous cases of edible ice contamination happening in the world, governments have made regulations for ice manufacturing and handling to make sure that edible ice must be produced, stored, and transported in clean and sanitary conditions.
 Ice manufacturers and food and beverage businesses such as restaurants, hotels, and bars, must monitor the cleanliness and hygiene of employees, use properly cleaned and maintained equipment, and use water that is safe and sanitary.

-In addition to the above precautions, ozone is a powerful solution to help prevent bacteria from getting into ice that you or your customers consume.
+In addition to the above precautions, ozone is a powerful solution to help prevent bacteria from getting into the ice that you or your customers consume.

 The Magic of Ozone

-Ozonated water, which is usually produced by electrolytic ozone generators (E.O.G), is one of the strongest disinfectants known to mankind.
+Aqueous ozone, which is usually produced by electrolytic ozone generators (E.O.G), is one of the strongest disinfectants known to mankind.
 It is an effective and fast disinfectant.
 Compared to general chlorine-based disinfectants, ozone disinfection speed is 3,000 times faster and 50 times stronger.
 Ozone water is also one of the safest disinfectants.
 It’s 100 percent natural, which makes it perfectly safe for human beings as well as for the environment in the right amounts.

 When it comes to ice and drinking water, the CDC has proclaimed that ozone is a safe and effective sanitation method, protecting against even some of the most resistant microorganisms.